Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 We had yummy fish dishes at Sossego [Google Maps location] and O Navegador [Google Maps location], both in Belém, as well as Zé dos Cornos in Mouraria, the Moorish Quarter [Google Maps location] and A Provinciana [Google Maps location] near Praça dos Restauradores.

 If you’re after a delicious fish snack, try Bolinhos de Bacalhau, croquettes made with codfish.
-Or join one of our recommended food tours to sample a whole array of traditional Portuguese dishes (often accompanied by wine from the nearby wineries):
+Or join one of our recommended culinary experiences to sample a whole array of traditional Portuguese dishes (often accompanied by wine from nearby wineries):

 By the way, waiters always place bread, butter, olives, and the like on your table when you sit down.
 Unless they are part of the plate of the day, you have to pay for those if you eat them.
 If you gesture to them that you don’t want them, they’ll take them away.
 You also won’t be charged if you leave them on the table untouched.